📋 Self-Assessment Specialist · Oxford OX1 to OX4

 Payments on Account

-Payments on account properly calculated and submitted, with reduction claims where your income has fallen, so January and July never come as a shock.
+Payments on account properly calculated and submitted, with reduction claims where your income has fallen, so the 31 January and 31 July demands never come as a shock.

 📊